 - Do you need more time to focus on other business tasks?

-If you answered yes to any of these 3 questions it may be time to hire a bookkeeper.
+If you answered yes to any of these 3 questions it may be time to hire an outsourced bookkeeper.

-What to look for when you want to hire a bookkeeper:
+Things to look for to hire a bookkeeper:

 - Experience with your industry